 - Purchase Free Trade items from CRS (Catholic Relief Services) for Christmas gifts.
 Your purchase will help others to rise out of poverty with dignity.

 - Begin to seek out ways to promote Pro-Life causes.
-Check out Priests for Life or American Life League for ideas and information.
+Check out American Life League for ideas and information.